 For more than two decades, IU has been developing and implementing leadership, expertise, and technical structures in media archiving and media preservation.
 In 2013, understanding that many of its media collections were at risk of deterioration, obsolescence, or both, the university capitalized on these competencies to implement a comprehensive plan for the digitization of audio and video recordings across all campuses.

-The Wiekamp Resource Commons (WERC) is a curriculum based library designed to support the Indiana University South Bend School of Education by providing core collection educational materials for pre-service and practicing preschool through 12th grade teachers.
-The WERC provides a wide variety of high quality instructional materials for inspection, review, evaluation and utilization in the implementation of instructional plans.
+The Wiekamp Educational Resource Commons (WERC) is a preK-12 curriculum library and production center designed to support the Indiana University South Bend School of Education by providing educational materials for pre-service and practicing preschool through 12th grade teachers.
+The WERC’s collection also includes juvenile literature, educational games and hands-on kits, professional materials, and adaptive technology for use in special education.
+Along with resources to support teaching, the WERC is a growing makerspace for interactive learning and production.